ElPumpo/TinyNvidiaUpdateChecker/README.md

 - Supports most NVIDIA GPUs (even if you don't have any drivers installed)
 - Supports multi-GPU setups and eGPUs

-Uses a NVIDIA API to get the latest driver, and there is support for the majority of their GPUs.
-Thanks to [ZenitH-AT](https://github.com/ZenitH-AT) for his research.

 ## Dependencies

 - Windows 10 or higher